Tate & Lyle finds right ingredients for profit lift

-The London-based sweeteners and starches group reopened a second plant in March to meet demand for its sucralose Splenda while high sugar prices benefited its competing bulk sweeteners and it gained from growth in emerging markets.
+The London-based sweeteners and starches group reopened a second plant in March to meet demand for its zero calorie Splenda while high sugar prices benefited its competing bulk sweeteners and it gained from growth in emerging markets.

-Chief executive Javed Ahmed said on Thursday the group saw steady growth across a number of its markets, including Asia and Latin America, and despite economic uncertainty and a step up in investment he expected further growth this year.
+Chief executive Javed Ahmed said on Friday the group saw steady growth across a number of markets and, despite current economic uncertainty, he expected continued growth.

-"We expect to see progress on profits, and continue to see top line growth from our speciality food ingredient this year," he told a briefing after reporting results.

-Ahmed saw little improvement in the U.S. economy where Tate makes around 70 percent of its sales, with unemployment steady at around 8 percent.
-The group has very little business in troubled euro zone nations such as Greece and Spain.
+"In the current financial year we expect to make further progress as we build upon the investments we have made and continue to take the necessary steps to transform the business."

 Ahmed has focused on speciality products, such as sucralose and food ingredients, and away from bulk commodities since taking over in late 2009, selling the group's sugar refining operations and its mothballed Fort Dodge ethanol plant in Iowa.